dendronhq/dendron-site/vault/dendron.guides.cook.md

 ### Adding a Remote Vault to your Dendron Workspace

-If you haven't already done so, install Dendron and initialize a workspace by following the instructions [[here|dendron.guides.install]].
+If you haven't already done so, install Dendron and initialize a workspace by following the instructions [[here|dendron._ref.install]].

 Use the [[Vault Add|dendron.topic.commands#remote-vault]] command via the [[command palette|dendron.ref.terms#command-palette]], select remote vault, and paste the git url of the vault that you like to add